enarjord/passivbot/README.md

 run in docker: modify command with exchange and user_name in docker-compose and start with `docker-compose up -d` (-d for background run).  all code and files generated are in original git folder.

+for graceful stopping of the bot, set do_long and do_shrt both to false, and bot will continue as normal, opening no new positions, until all existing positions are closed

 ------------------------------------------------------------------
 overview